Pawel-IT/Laravel-Request-Cycle/README.md

 The request is then passed to either:
 - HTTP Kernel (`App\Http\Kernel`) for web requests
 - Console Kernel for CLI commands
+  - The console kernel has it's own middleware

 ## 3. Bootstrap Loading